pingcap/docs-cn/sql-statements/sql-statement-show-table-next-rowid.md

 1 row in set (0.00 sec)
 ```

+Data have been written to the table.
+The TiDB server that inserts the data allocates and caches 30000 IDs at once.
+Thus, NEXT_GLOBAL_ROW_ID is 30001 now.

 ```sql
 insert into t values (), (), ();
 Query OK, 3 rows affected (0.02 sec)